 External hemorrhoids visibly surround the anus and can be felt as lumps.
 If they swell significantly, they can lead to thrombosis (clotting of blood), which makes symptoms worse, particularly the pain.

-The cause of hemorrhoids is primarily increased pressure in the lower abdomen.
+There are several factors that might increase your risk of getting hemorrhoids.
+For instance, you may be more likely to experience hemorrhoids if other family members, like your parents, have had them.
+The primary cause of hemorrhoids is increased pressure in the lower abdomen.
 This can be the result of the following:

 There are many ways to effectively treat hemorrhoids.
 Medications for mild cases of hemorrhoids include over-the-counter creams or suppositories to relieve pain and itching, as well as laxatives when indicated.
 However, patients should consult a physician for any extended use of these products.

-In addition, there are preventive lifestyle measures patients can take, including a diet with sufficient fiber, drinking plenty of water, and getting exercise.
+In addition, there are preventive lifestyle measures patients can take, such as having a diet with sufficient fiber, drinking plenty of water, and getting regular exercise.

 We are proud to offer telemedicine care to patients throughout NJ, allowing patients to consult with one of our expert gastroenterologists via a two-way video call.
 Setting up and completing a telemedicine visit is extremely simple, and all you need to do to get started is give one of our offices a call or contact us by filling out a form.